Dozens dead or hurt in wedding party blast in Afghan capital

 “Devastated by the news of a suicide attack inside a wedding hall in Kabul.
 A heinous crime against our people; how is it possible to train a human and ask him to go and blow himself (up) inside a wedding?!!”
 Sediq Seddiqi, spokesman for President Ashraf Ghani, said in a Twitter post.

-Saturday night’s explosion came a few days after the end of the Muslim holiday of Eid al-Adha, with Kabul residents visiting family and friends, and just before Afghanistan marks its 100th independence day on Monday.
+Saturday night’s explosion came a few days after the end of the Muslim holiday of Eid al-Adha, with Kabul residents visiting family and friends, and just before Afghanistan marks its 100th independence day on Monday under heavier security in a city long familiar with checkpoints and razor wire.

 The blast comes at a greatly uncertain time in Afghanistan as the United States and the Taliban near a deal to end a nearly 18-year war, America’s longest conflict.